Debugging is the process of finding and fixing errors in your code. This is an essential

 Fix any other errors found in the console.

-Practice "step debugging" through the JavaScript code by setting a breakpoint – click on the line number
+Practice "step debugging" through the JavaScript code by setting a breakpoint—click on the line number

-you want to execute a pause in the program.
+where you want to pause program execution.

-was "Paused in debugger"
+"Paused in debugger".

 Use the Step →• button to move through the code line by line.